revisit-studies/study/public/Upset-Alttext-User-Survey/assets/training3.md

-# Training
+# Training – Visualization and Text

-Sometimes you will find this type of contents that we call "Visualization and Text".
-In the sidebar, you can see some of the demo questionnaires for this type of contents.
+Sometimes you will see both the visualization and the text, in the "Visualization and Text" condition.
+In the sidebar, you can see some sample questions.
+Try to answer them.
+If you are unsure, click "Check Answer" to get help.

 <h1 style="text-align: center;">Dataset: Movie Genres</h1>